venkataraokadari/business-intelligence-application-starter-kit/README.md

 ## About the Business Intelligence pattern

-This sample application demonstrates how to use natural language processing to understand popular sentiment about a topic using AlchemyData News, AlchemyLanguage and Tone Analyzer APIs.
+This sample application demonstrates how to use natural language processing to understand popular sentiment about a topic using the AlchemyData News, AlchemyLanguage, and Tone Analyzer APIs.

 The sample application is made up of two major components:
-* NodeJS server - This application acts as a proxy between the web-based dashboard and the Alchemy services
+* Node.js server - This application acts as a proxy between the web-based dashboard and the Alchemy services
 * Web-based dashboard client - This dashboard helps you understand how the public feels about a company.

 <img src="doc/pattern.png" style="width:50%;">